brianom95/brianom95.github.io/_pages/nwt.md

 permalink: /nwt/
 image: '/images/nwt0.jpeg'
 ---
 There are 42 National Waymarked Trails in Ireland, covering a total of 4,000km.
 You probably already know their waymarkers; the black posts with the yellow man.
 These trails are maintained by local groups, but funded by Sport Ireland.
-One of my long term goals is to hike them all, which has only ever been done by two people.
+One of my long-term goals is to hike them all, which has only ever been done by two people.

 It began when I hiked a 40km section of the Wicklow Way in July 2018.
-That opened my eyes to the trails that weave around us everyday.
+That opened my eyes to the trails that weave around us every day.
 They've helped me a lot, whether I'm fastpacking with increasingly ultralight gear, or just needing time in the wild to reset.
 I love the places they take me, and the people you meet along the way.

 Below are the trails I've hiked and my thoughts on each.
 I've currently done {{ site.data.settings.stats.nwtrails }} of the 42.